iamshreeji-copy1/SWAR_HINDI_NEURAL_VOCODER/README.md

-Audio Samples of the **MultiLingual Audio Deepfake Detection (MADD)**.
+Audio Samples of the **Official Audio Sample Demonstration of SWAR: A Longformer-Based GAN Vocoder for the Gujarati Language**.

-Usage: This website serves as the submission material for the TCS Research Proposal titled 'Multilingual Audio Deepfake Detection'.
+Usage: This website serves as the submission material for the **EUSIPCO 2025**.

 _**Ravindrakumar M. Purohit**,
 Ph.D.
 Candidate, Speech Research Lab,